 After a baby's first birthday, the rate of growth begins to slow down.
 The baby is now a toddler and is very active.

 As your baby continues to grow, you will notice new and exciting abilities that develop.
 Babies may progress at different rates.
-But these are some of the common milestones your baby may reach in this age group:
+But these are some of the common milestones most babies reach in this age group:

 Dances with music